octoenergy/xocto/docs/xocto/development.md

 ## Publishing

 Before you begin, determine the release number.
-This follows the instructions specifiwed on [semver.org](https://semver.org/).
+This follows the instructions specified on [semver.org](https://semver.org/).
 Releases therefore use this
 pattern:

 ```